Fenying-Zang/Ageing_behavioral_and_neural_variability/README.md

-# neural_variability_aging
+# ageing_behavioral_and_neural_variability

-This repository contains the code and data used to analyze age-related changes in neural variability during a visual decision-making task.
-We use large-scale extracellular Neuropixels recordings in awake, behaving mice, made publicly available by the International Brain Laboratory (IBL).
+This repository contains the code and data used to analyze age-related changes in behavioral and neural variability during a visual decision-making task.
+We use large-scale extracellular Neuropixels recordings in behaving mice, made publicly available by the International Brain Laboratory (IBL).

-Our large-scale survey of single-neuron functioning shows that there is no simple, global increase in neural variability in older animals.

 ## Installation & Setup